facetious (adjective)§

 A formal ruling or interpretation on a point of Islamic law given by a qualified legal scholar.
 Fatwas are usually issued in response to questions from individuals or Islamic courts.
 Though considered authoritative, fatwas are generally not treated as binding judgments; a requester who finds a fatwa unconvincing is permitted to seek another opinion.
 (EB)

 Karin McQuillan referring to Africa: "In plain English: Shit is everywhere.
 People defecate on the open ground, and the feces is blown with the dust – onto you, your clothes, your food, the water.
-[A doctor] warned us the first day of training: Do not even touch water.
+A doctor warned us the first day of training: Do not even touch water.
 Human feces carries parasites that bore through your skin and cause organ failure."
-(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018, unfortunately since removed)
+(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018, shamefully since removed)

 Note: Seems hotly debated on the internet as to the cause: Culture, poverty, etc. In fact, here is an interesting alternative view: Senegal Is Not A Shithole, (TheAmericanConservative.com, 2018).
 I love this line: There is no cultural commitment to open defecation.
 But my question is: How hard is it to build latrines?